halex5000/ld-articles/SDKs/LaunchDarkly SDKs.md

 1. When the SDK client is initialized, it opens a streaming connection to LaunchDarkly (this can be overridden to use polling, but streaming is more efficient and recommended whenever possible).
 2. LaunchDarkly sends over the full details of flag rules and segments, which are kept in an in-memory cache or configured external persistent data store like Redis or DynamoDB, for example.
 3. Updates to flag rules or segments are streamed to the cache.
-4. The SDK evaluates flag vations against flag rule data from the cache or data store without needing to communicate directly to LaunchDarkly.
+4. The SDK evaluates flags for specified users against flag rule data from the cache or data store.

 What this means is that the SDK can reply to flag evaluation requests with almost no latency.
 This is because it can retrieve flag rules and user targeting without ever needing to communicate with LaunchDarkly because the data is pulled from the cache and evaluated locally within the SDK.
 This also means that the SDK can even work in an offline mode if it is temporarily unable to get data from LaunchDarkly.